tradecloud/tradecloud-docs-api-v2/order/buyer/receive/README.md

 `supplierOrder` contains the supplier order fields:

 * `companyId`: the supplier's Tradecloud company identifier.
-* `buyerAccountNumber`: your account number as known in the supplier's ERP system
+* `buyerAccountNumber`: your account number as known in the supplier's ERP system.
-* `description`: a free format additional description of this order by the supplier
+* `description`: a free format additional description of this order by the supplier.
 * `contact`: the supplier employee responsible for this order.
-* `properties`: are key-value based custom fields, added by the supplier
+* `properties`: are key-value based custom fields, added by the supplier.
-* `notes`: are simple custom fields, added by the supplier
+* `notes`: are simple custom fields, added by the supplier.
 * `documents`: contain meta data and link of attached documents by the supplier.

 {% page-ref page="download-document.md" %}